William Penn Adair

-William Penn Adair (1830–1880) was a leader of the Cherokee Nation.
-Born in the traditional Cherokee territory in Georgia, he traveled as a child with his family on the Trail of Tears of Indian Removal from the Southeast to Indian Territory to what is now Oklahoma.
+William Penn Adair (April 15, 1830–October 23, 1880) was a leader of the Cherokee Nation.
+He was born in the traditional Cherokee territory in Georgia.
+As a child with his family he survived the forced march on the Trail of Tears of Indian Removal from the Southeast to Indian Territory to what is now Oklahoma.
 He became an attorney who served in public office both before and after the American Civil War and as a justice of their nation's court.
 He entered the Confederate States Army, and he achieved the rank of colonel.
 Like many others, he joined on the promise that the Confederacy would support a Native American state if it won the War.
 He served as Cherokee Nation delegate at Washington, D.C. during the 1860s and 1870s.

 Background

 William Penn Adair was born on April 15, 1830, in the old Cherokee Nation in New Echota, Georgia.
 His parents were George Washington Adair (1806-1862) and Martha (née Martin) Adair.
 The family was forced to remove to Indian Territory in 1838, a process which their people called the Trail of Tears, because of the loss of their lands and the high number of deaths along the way.

 Adair attended Cherokee schools in Indian Territory, and studied law.
 He became a Freemason, belonging to the Vinita Lodge No. 5, which was chartered in 1875.
 He was described as being "six foot and two inches in height, magnetic, logical and frankly agreeable, the ablest and most brilliant of all Cherokees."

 Adair married Sarah Ann McNair.
 After her death, he married again, to Susannah "Sue" McIntosh Drew.
 He lived on land along the Grand River in what is now Adair, Oklahoma.
 It was named for him.